I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ns-ntdddisk-_partition_information.md

 ####################

+`BootIndicator`

+Indicates, when <b>TRUE</b>, that this partition is a bootable (active) partition for this device.
+When <b>FALSE</b>, this partition is not bootable.
+This member is set according to the partition list entry boot indicator returned by <a href="..\ntddk\nf-ntddk-ioreadpartitiontable.md">IoReadPartitionTable</a>.

 `RecognizedPartition`

 Indicates, when <b>TRUE</b>, that the system recognized the type of the partition.
 When <b>FALSE</b>, the system did not recognize the type of the partition.